Supriyo-Mandal/SDESheetChallenge/Day 5/Majority Element-I/README.md

 ## 📌 Problem Summary

-Given an array of integers, the goal is to find the contiguous subarray with the maximum possible sum.

-Instead of checking every possible subarray, the challenge is to identify the maximum sum efficiently, even when the array contains negative numbers.
+In this problem, we need to find the element that appears more than half the size of the array.
+The problem guarantees that such an element always exists, so the goal is to identify it as efficiently as possible.

 ---

 ## 🤔 My First Thought

-My first instinct was to generate every possible subarray and calculate its sum.
+My first instinct was to count how many times each number appears and then return the one with the highest frequency.

-It felt like the safest way because I'd definitely cover all cases.
-The only issue was that the number of subarrays grows quickly, and recalculating sums again and again seemed wasteful.
+It felt straightforward because majority means "appears the most", and counting frequencies is usually the first thing that comes to mind.

 ---